invopop/gobl.builder/README.md

 **GOBL Builder** is an interactive, low code tool for building GOBL documents.

-This repository contains a [`GoblBuilder`](src/lib/GoblBuilder.svelte) Svelte component in the `src/lib` directory.
+This repository contains a [`GOBLBuilder`](src/lib/GOBLBuilder.svelte) Svelte component in the `src/lib` directory.
 This component is packaged via [SvelteKit](https://kit.svelte.dev/), to be imported and used from another Svelte project (e.g. `console-ui`).

-The main Svelte component, [`GoblBuilder`](src/GoblBuilder.svelte), is used to render a self-contained UI with menu bar, toolbar, code editor and bottom drawer for showing errors, warnings and more.
+The main Svelte component, [`GOBLBuilder`](src/GOBLBuilder.svelte), is used to render a self-contained UI with menu bar, toolbar, code editor and bottom drawer for showing errors, warnings and more.

-A standalone wrapper for `GoblBuilder` is included in this repository in `src` (not part of the packaged library).
+A standalone wrapper for `GOBLBuilder` is included in this repository in `src` (not part of the packaged library).
 It's available at https://build.gobl.org.

 ## Installation